dstoppacher/dstoppacher.github.io/teaching_and_outreach.md

 </div>
 <div class="text-image">
 	<div class="text-image-text" style="font-size: 0.9em">
-		 <p>My teaching is guided by <span style="color: #069;">equity-minded lecturing</span> and a strong commitment to creating a respectful, inclusive, and inspiring learning environment in which every student feels valued and encouraged to participate.<br>
+		 <p>My teaching is guided by <b>equity-minded lecturing</b> and a strong commitment to creating a respectful and inclusive learning environment in which every student feels valued and encouraged to participate.<br>
-			 I believe that even the most complex scientific topics can be made accessible to students when they are communicated with clarity, enthusiasm, and the right combination of context, appropriate references, and a little humour.
+			 I believe that even the most complex scientific topics can be made accessible when they are communicated with clarity, enthusiasm, and the right combination of context, appropriate references, and <b>a little humour</b>.
 By fostering an atmosphere where students feel comfortable asking questions, making mistakes, and exploring ideas, I aim to encourage curiosity, confidence, and a genuine enthusiasm for learning.
 		 </p>
 	</div>
 	<div class="text-image-img">